National Library of New Zealand: National Digital Heritage Archive

-Established in 2004, the National Digital Heritage Archive is a partnership between the National Library, Ex Libris and Sun Microsystems to develop a digital archive and preservation management system.
+Established in 2004, the National Digital Heritage Archive (NDHA) is a partnership between the National Library, Ex Libris and Sun Microsystems to develop a digital archive and preservation management system.
 A digital storehouse, the system ensures that websites, digital images, CDs, DVDs and other 'digitally born' and digitised items that make up the Library's growing digital heritage collections will, despite technical obsolescence, be preserved and remain accessible to researchers, students and library users now and in the future.

 Papers Past

 The Papers Past website, run by the National Library of New Zealand, provides free access to digitised newspapers, magazines, journals, letters, diaries, and parliamentary papers from the 19th and 20th centuries.
 It was launched in 2001.
+In 2014 it included an estimated 3.3 million digitised pages.
+Since 12 September 2024 a correctable text feature has been added, allowing users to correct automatically generated text.

 Index New Zealand

 Index New Zealand (INNZ) is a freely accessible online index of articles from journals, magazines and newspapers covering New Zealand and the South Pacific, with some links to the full text of articles.
+Updating of the Index ceased on 21 June 2024, though the historic entries will remain available.

+Aotearoa People's Network Kaharoa

+Established in 2007, the Aotearoa People's Network Kaharoa (APNK) provides internet access to the public through local libraries in New Zealand.
+Funding is provided by the New Zealand Government by way of the Community Partnership Fund and the National Library of New Zealand.
+The service is based in the Christchurch office of the National Library and supplies and maintains desktop computers and WiFi equipment at around 120 partner libraries, and provides them with filtered internet access in conjunction with internet service provider Snap.
+As of 2009, all partner libraries receive the equipment and access at no cost, although the APNK governance group periodically reviews funding arrangements.

+In October 2009, Aotearoa People's Network Kaharoa won the 3M Award for Innovation in Libraries.
+In October 2010, Aotearoa People's Network Kaharoa won "Best Access Initiative 2010" from the Australia and New Zealand Internet Best Practice Awards.